linode/docs/docs/databases/postgresql/use-postgresql-relational-databases-on-ubuntu-16-04.md

 ### Create Tables

-This section will demonstrate how to create a test database with an employee's first and last name, along with a unique key.
-When creating your own tables, you may specify as many parameters (columns) as you need, and name them appropriately.
-Commands in this section are to be run from the PostgreSQL shell, which we opened in the last section.
+This section contains examples which create a test database with an employee's first and last name, assigning each a unique key.
+When creating your own tables, you may specify as many parameters (columns) as you need and name them appropriately.
+Run the commands in this section from the PostgreSQL shell, opened in Step 2 of the [Create a Database](#create-a-database) section.

-1. To create a table called "employees" in your test database:
+1. Create a table called "employees" in your test database:

         CREATE TABLE employees (employee_id int, first_name varchar, last_name varchar);

-2. To insert a record into the table:
+2. Insert a record into the table:

         INSERT INTO employees VALUES (1, 'John', 'Doe');

-3. To see the contents of the "employees" table:
+3. View the contents of the "employees" table:

         SELECT * FROM employees;